 The breaking up of a family can be hard on everyone involved.
 It can be even more difficult if where the child will live or what possession, access, and rights each parent should have are highly contested.
 One tool available to help with highly contested child custody issues is a child custody evaluation.
 If the custody of your child is highly contested it would be smart to have an attorney in your corner who is board-certified by the Texas Board of Legal Specialization.
-The attorneys at Scroggins Law Group, PLLC are extremely knowledgeable with two board-certified family law attorneys and decades of experience across their team.
-They know all about family law and Denton County.

 If your spouse is struggling with addiction or for some other reason is lacking as a parent, it may be in your child’s best interest to request that the court grant an order for a child custody evaluation.
 This is not a tool to be used on a whim to get back at your spouse, but it can be a very useful report if there are valid concerns about the parenting of your spouse or ex.
 The child custody evaluation could be beneficial if you believe the other parent should have supervised visits, restricted access, or restricted rights regarding the child.

 If the court grants the order and the parties can agree on an evaluator, then they can start the process of having the child custody evaluation done.
 If the parties cannot come to an agreement regarding who should conduct the child custody evaluation, the court will appoint an evaluator.
 According to the Texas Family Code § 107.103(c) an order for a child custody evaluation must include:

 - the name of the person conducting the evaluation;

 - the basic elements required;

 - a list of any additional elements required; and

 - the specific issues or questions to be addressed.